10 Real Apartment Decorating Ideas That Don’t Look Like a Pinterest Fever Dream

 High-Rise MinimalApartments with great viewsRestraint (seriously)Easy

-Apartment decorating goes sideways when people try to hedge a little bit of every style, no real strength in any direction.
+Apartment decorating goes sideways when people hedge.
+A little bit of every style.
+No real strength in any direction.
 The rooms that stick in your memory are the ones where someone made a decision and followed it all the way through.

-So here’s my challenge: pick one idea from this list that you keep going back to.
+So here’s your challenge: pick one idea from this list that you keep coming back to.
 Not the safest one.
 The one that made you pause.
 Start there.
 Add slowly.
 Trust the process.

 Leave a Reply